Willow Brook Connector: Route description

-The expressway begins at the intersection of Route 71A (High Road) and Route 372 (Corbin Avenue) at the northern end of Berlin (near the New Britain city line).
+The freeway begins at the intersection of Route 71A (High Road) and Route 372 (Corbin Avenue) at the northern end of Berlin (near the New Britain city line).
 It proceeds eastward through Willow Brook and Hungerford Parks.
-The highway has an unnumbered interchange with Route 71 about 0.9 mi later.
-The highway ends half a mile later as it merges into southbound Route 9.
-Access from Route 9 is only possible from the northbound direction via Exit 24.
+The freeway has an interchange with Route 71 about 0.9 mi later.
+The freeway ends half a mile later as it merges into southbound Route 9.
+Access from Route 9 is only possible from the northbound direction via Exit 34.

 History

-The road opened in the early 1960s when what would become the Route 72 Expressway (part of Route 9 today) opened from this road south to the junction of the Berlin Turnpike (U.S. Route 5/Route 15) in Berlin.
+The road opened in the early 1960s when what would become the Route 72 Expressway (part of Route 9 today) opened from this road south to the junction of the Berlin Turnpike (US 5/Route 15) in Berlin.
 The entire highway has also been designated as part of the Polish Legion of American Veterans Memorial Highway.

-Junction list
+Exit list

-As part of a signing project in 2020, the CT 71 exit will receive a number.
+As part of a signing project in 2020, the Route 71 exit will receive a number.